Coughs, however irritating, serve a useful purpose.

 Make thyme tea with 2 teaspoons thyme leaves in 1 cup boiling water.
 Steep for ten minutes before drinking.

 Once flax seeds are soaked in water, they form a gooey gel which can be soothing for dry, irritated throats.

 The Latin name for flaxseed is Linum usitatissimum - translated this means 'very useful'.
 In this case, they are also beneficial as they contain anti-inflammatory omega-3 oils.

 You’ll need around three tablespoons flaxseeds in 100ml water.
 Boil until the mixture starts to thicken, then strain and mix in 1 teaspoon honey to 2 teaspoons liquid, plus a little lemon juice.

 This remedy is particularly useful to stop a coughing fit.

 A great remedy for a wet cough, black pepper is said to stimulate the flow of mucus.

-Place one teaspoon freshly ground black pepper in a cup and pour over boiling water.
+Place 1 teaspoon freshly ground black pepper in a cup and pour over boiling water.

-Add a tablespoon of honey, stir and let steep for ten minutes before straining and sipping.
+Add 1 tablespoon of honey, stir and let steep for ten minutes before straining and sipping.